home-assistant/developers.home-assistant/blog/2023-04-13-new_limits_for_add_ons.md

 Assistant OS 10, you can apply the old limit by using `ulimit -n 1048576` before starting your service.

-Background: During Home Assistant OS release candidate phase, this turned out to be problematic for several add-ons (Node-RED, Network UPS Tools, and the EMQX MQTT broker, see [Home Assistant OS issue #2438](https://github.com/home-assistant/operating-system/issues/2438)).
+Background: During Home Assistant OS release candidate phase, the higher limit turned out to be problematic for several add-ons (Node-RED, Network UPS Tools, and the EMQX MQTT broker, see [Home Assistant OS issue #2438](https://github.com/home-assistant/operating-system/issues/2438)).
 In all cases, the problems manifested as an out-of-memory error,